 Rainier Symphony is an artistically distinguished, 75-member community orchestra founded in 1981.
 The orchestra is composed of talented musicians ranging in skill from well-qualified students and amateur players, to internationally-renowned professionals.
-Our season includes five pairs of concerts plus an annual holiday concert performed at venues in Tukwila and other area locations.
+Our season includes five pairs of concerts including an annual holiday concert performed at venues in Tukwila and other area locations.

 The orchestra rehearses Tuesday nights from September through May on stage at the Foster Performing Arts Center in Tukwila, which was designed by renowned architect Armand Marion.
 Our orchestra members are volunteers who have auditioned and demonstrated a high level of proficiency.
 Our orchestra draws from a wide range of vocations and professions; people who see music as an avocation and who love music.